Franpos Review (Formerly iConnect POS)

 - Self-Checkout, $25/Month: This add-on allows your customers to ring up and pay for their food, services, merchandise, etc., through a stand-alone customer-facing device.

-- Task & Goals, $25/Month: This is an employee-facing feature that allows you to post goals, deadlines, and reminders for employees.
+- Task & Goals, $25/Month: This employee-facing feature allows you to post goals, deadlines, and reminders for employees.

 - API Access, $50/Month: If you’d like to integrate any additional software or plugins with your POS system, you can always purchase access to the API.